Myles Straw Player Props: Guardians vs. Padres

-Myles Straw -- hitting .270 with a double, a triple, two walks and an RBI in his past 10 games -- will be in action for the Cleveland Guardians against the San Diego Padres, with Joe Musgrove on the hill, on June 13 at 9:40 PM ET.
+Myles Straw -- with a slugging percentage of .351 in his past 10 games, including two extra-base hits -- will be in action for the Cleveland Guardians versus the San Diego Padres, with Michael Wacha on the mound, on June 14 at 9:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Astros.
+In his most recent game he had a hitless showing (0-for-3) against the Padres.

 Myles Straw Game Info & Props vs. the Padres